hospotho/Image-Viewer/readme.md

 ## Browser support

-The entire project was written in Vanilla JavaScript with extension API supported by Chromium-based browsers.
-It should also work on Firefox, but it has not been tested yet.
+The entire project was written in Vanilla JavaScript with extension API supported by Chromium-based browsers and Firefox.

 The standalone `image-viewer.js` should work on all modern browsers, and you can integrated into your own website with own collect image script.